Climate Change and Resiliency Initiatives in Northeast Florida

 Several Resilient Jax coalition members also served on subcommittees of Jacksonville City Council’s Special Committee on Resiliency, which was appointed in January 2020 by then City Council President Scott Wilson in order to “comprehensively assess the resilience and health of the beaches coastline and the St. Johns River system, including its tributaries, wetlands and riparian land.
 Part of this assessment was to review city environmental, land use and infrastructure policies that affect these valuable and often vulnerable county assets and the health and safety of our citizens.”
 The Special Committee reported its findings and recommendations in February 2021.

-Riverfront Parks Now, an initiative of Scenic Jacksonville and joined by The Garden Club of Jacksonville, St. Johns RIVERKEEPER and the Late Bloomers Garden Club and supported by other conservation organizations, including Duval Audubon, has proposed the development of much of the city’s downtown north bank of the St. Johns River into a resiliency park.
+Riverfront Parks Now, an initiative of Scenic Jacksonville and supported by several local conservation organizations, including Duval Audubon, has proposed the development of much of the city’s downtown north bank of the St. Johns River into a resiliency park.
 This area was heavily flooded during Hurricane Irma in 2017.
-Jacksonville's mayor has been inclined to sell this property to private businesses who would (presumably) fortify the riverbanks with hard structures and build right up to the river.
-Riverfront Parks Now instead proposes the creation of a riverfront park with areas of natural wetlands and flood overflow that would also provide natural recreation open to all, encourage people to go downtown, and provide business opportunities as well as flood protection for downtown businesses.
+Riverfront Parks Now instead the creation of a riverfront park with areas of natural wetlands and flood overflow that would also provide natural recreation open to all, encourage people to go downtown, and provide business opportunities as well as flood protection for downtown businesses.

 Many of these efforts are just starting and Duval Audubon, representing members in Clay, Duval, and Nassau counties, is trying to get involved wherever we think we can be useful.